jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

    Do not save yet.

 The meetup2xibo application require access to the entire Xibo scope.
-Grant access and associate the application with the meetup2xibo user as shown in :numref:`Figure %s <edit-application-permissions>`.
+Grant access and associate the application with the meetup2xibo user, as shown in :numref:`Figure %s <edit-application-permissions>`.

 .. figure:: /images/screenshots/edit-application-permissions.png